 Women in Global Health Norway

-The Centre for Global Health at UiO is establishing a national chapter of the global movement Women in Global Health to become a platform to connect, further strengthen and advocate for gender equality in global health within academia, public and private sectors.
+The Centre for Global Health at UiO is hosting the national chapter of the global movement Women in Global Health - a platform to connect, further strengthen and advocate for gender equality in global health within academia, public and private sectors.

 Photo: Women in Global Health

 Norway’s reputation for women leaders is well established, from current Prime Minister Erna Solberg and Foreign Minister Ine Marie Eriksen Søreide, to the legacy of Gro Harlem Brundtland who held positions as Prime Minister and Director General of the World Health Organisation (WHO).
 Similarly, Norway demonstrates an ongoing political commitment to Global Health.
 This includes contributing technically and financially to key Global Health institutions such as WHO, GAVI, and influencers such as the Gates Foundation.
 While Norway demonstrates a high acceptance of women in leadership roles, women remain underrepresented in high-level positions worldwide.
 According to The 2017 World Economic Forum’s Global Gender Gap Report, the Nordic countries are leading in terms of closing the gender gap, with Iceland (87%), Finland (83%) and Norway (82%) among the top three, and Sweden (81%) and Denmark (78%) following closely.

 Significant gender disparities are observed in career choices, such that women account for up to 75% of the health workforce in many countries.
 However, this is not representative among the leadership of global health institutions.
 At present, only 27% of ministers of health worldwide are women, and men outnumber women on the boards of global health partnerships by 2-1.

 Much work is still needed to reach gender parity in leadership across high-level positions in Global Health, academia, non-governmental institutions and private sector institutions related to global health.